vijilAI/docs/source/dome/gettingstarted.md

 ```
 to install `vijil-dome`

+Please note : the wheel file is large (around 2 GB) since it contains models as well.
+Installation may take a few minutes.

 ## Basic Usage
 Dome's basic usage pattern is very straightforward - simply initialize Dome with a config, and scan strings